Statue of Joe Paterno

 Joe Paterno is a bronze sculpture of Joe Paterno, former head coach of the Penn State Nittany Lions football team.
-It was located on the northeast side of Beaver Stadium on the campus of the Pennsylvania State University in State College, Pennsylvania until it was removed in 2012 in the aftermath of the Penn State child sex abuse scandal.
+It was located on the northeast side of Beaver Stadium on the campus of the Pennsylvania State University in State College, Pennsylvania, United States, until it was removed in 2012 in the aftermath of the Penn State child sex abuse scandal.

 Background and description

 The statue was commissioned to Angelo DiMaria, a sculptor from Reading, Pennsylvania, by friends of Paterno and his wife Sue in recognition of his contributions to the university and was unveiled on November 2, 2001.
 It was sculpted by Colombian-American artist Yesid Gomez and Wilfer Buitrago from Ephrata, Pennsylvania and took 6 months to complete.

 The statue is 7 ft high and weighs 900 lb.
 It was accompanied by a stone wall in three sections.
 The left section of the wall read, "Joseph Vincent Paterno: Educator, Coach, Humanitarian".
 The center section showed a bas-relief sculpture of players running behind Paterno.
 On the right was a quote from Paterno, "They ask me what I'd like written about me when I'm gone.
 I hope they write I made Penn State a better place, not just that I was a good football coach."
 The right section also featured plaques with lists of games Paterno had coached at Penn State from 1966 to 2011.

 By July 27, 2012, the statue's backdrop had been demolished and was being replaced by trees and landscaping.